pivotal/docs-tap/cli-plugins/insight/query-data.md

 ## <a id='add-data'></a>Add data

-See [Add Data](add-data.md) for more information about manually adding data.
+For more information about manually adding data see [Add Data](add-data.md).